Business Enterprise Institute

 through the US Army Corps of Engineers.

-- The Center for Strategic Partnerships allows the University of Alaska to readily engage in essential research for a variety of private organizations, as well as state and federal agencies.
+- The Center for Strategic Partnerships (CSPR) allows the University of Alaska to readily engage in essential research for a variety of private organizations, as well as state and federal agencies.
 They have the capacity to conduct basic and applied research using many methods such as point counts, boat-based surveys, and aerial surveys and are skilled in acoustic monitoring, GIS and satellite tracking, and ecosystem studies.

 BEI Executive Director: Christi Bell